loreanvictor/react-callbag-streams/README.md

 <br>

 👉 `useSource()` provides access to the underlying callbags created from variables / parameters.
-It is useful for situations advanced stream combination is needed:
+It is useful for situations where advanced stream combination is needed:

 ```tsx
 import { useStream, useSource } from 'react-callbag-streams'